‘Mum’s List’ tells the true story of a wife and mother of two who is diagnosed with incurable breast cancer.

 ITVEveningNews</a> <a href="https://twitter.com/hashtag/MumsList?src=hash">#MumsList</a> <a href="https://t.co/DsLE3drQMh">pic.twitter.com/DsLE3drQMh</a></p>— ITV Evening News (ITVEveningNews) November 24, 2016

-“I was of course immediately moved by this story and thought it was a huge honor to be asked to play Kate and also a huge responsibility to make sure that one got it right for Singe and for the boys, and for Kate’s family and people who knew her.
-But I felt in good hands because Niall knows the family and Singe the boys were very much there during the filming process.”
+Emila Fox, who plays the part of mother Kate Greene, said: “I was of course immediately moved by this story and thought it was a huge honour to be asked to play Kate and also a huge responsibility to make sure that one got it right for Singe and for the boys, and for Kate’s family and people who knew her.
+But I felt in good hands because Niall knows the family and Singe, the boys were very much there during the filming process.”

 #MumsList's soundtrack is out today ft— Mum's List Film (@mumslistfilm) November 18, 2016